DC’s Stunning Cherry Blossoms Are a National Treasure to Behold

 Capitol Hill

-The cherry trees at DC’s Congressional Cemetery are on a schedule of their own thanks to their unique varietals.
-The cemetery is home to both Okame Cherry Trees, which tend to bloom up to two weeks before the Yoshino cherries elsewhere in The District, and well as Kwanzan Cherry Trees which can bloom up to two weeks after the Yoshinos.
-The Congressional Cemetery is one the city’s best kept secrets, and now a popular place for dogs and their human parents to enjoy fresh air.
+The cherry trees at DC’s Congressional Cemetery are on a schedule of their own thanks to their unique varieties.
+The cemetery is home to both Okame Cherry Trees, which tend to bloom up to two weeks before the Yoshino cherries elsewhere in the district, and well as Kwanzan Cherry Trees which can bloom up to two weeks after the Yoshinos.
+The Congressional Cemetery is one the city’s best kept secrets, and now a popular place for dogs and their humans to enjoy fresh air.
 Stroll through to catch a first or last glimpse of the city’s riot of spring color.

 Vienna